 What types of forms are there?

-- Departmental Form (developed for use department-wide by DOE personnel only)
+- Departmental Form: for use department-wide by DOE personnel only

-- Headquarters (HQ) Form (developed or managed by a DOE Headquarters organization and are generally for use by HQ or used within a HQ element)
+- Headquarters (HQ) Form: developed or managed by a DOE Headquarters organization and generally for use by HQ or within an HQ element

-- Local Form (developed for use within a specific DOE Field Office)
+- Local Form: for use within a specific DOE Field Office

-- Report Form (designed for collection of data from persons or organizations either inside or outside the collecting agency)
+- Report Form: designed for data collection from persons or organizations either inside or outside the collecting agency

-What laws and regulations does the DOE Forms Management Program follow in making sure forms are legally sound for approval?
+How does the DOE Forms Management Program determine if forms are legally sound?

-The Federal Records Act of 1950, as amended, establishes the framework for records management programs for Federal agencies.
+- Federal Records Act of 1950, 44 U.S.C. §31 as amended, establishes the framework for records management programs for Federal agencies.

 - Privacy Act of 1974, 5 U.S.C. §552a(e)(3)

-Who issues guidance on issuing a new form or revising an existing form?
+Who provides guidance on issuing a new form or revising an existing form?

 The DOE Forms Management Program (OCIO, Office of IT Planning, Architecture and E-Government) provides assistance to DOE HQ and field elements with forms management issues.
 You can also reference the DOE Forms Guide or seek assistance from your program management.
 The DOE Forms Manager provides final approval of any DOE issued form.